-The Boxster S increases performance with a 3.4-liter flat-six rated at 310 horsepower and 266 pound-feet of torque with six-speed manual or seven-speed PDK.
+The Boxster S features a 3.4-liter flat-6 rated at 310 horsepower and 266 pound-feet of torque with 6-speed manual or 7-speed PDK.
 Standard wheels are 8 and 9x18 alloys with P235/40ZR and P265/40ZR tires.
 The S can be distinguished by its red brake calipers, dual exhaust outlets, and light gray instrument backgrounds.

-The 2010 Porsche Boxster comes in Boxster and Boxster S models with options sufficient to make each car different.
+The 2011 Porsche Boxster and Boxster S models with options sufficient to make each car different.
 Custom paint and upholstery notwithstanding there are 18 factory paint choices, five convertible top colors, nine wheel styles, 10 upholstery color schemes and five seat types.

 Safety features on all models include front airbags, head-and-thorax side airbags, and roll bars behind the seats.
 Electronic stability control (PSM), antilock brakes (ABS), brake assist, electronic brake-force distribution (ABD), tire-pressure monitor, traction control (ASR) and LED daytime running lights are also standard.